 - Add blueberries and thyme leaves into a large pitcher (should be able to hold about 8 cups of liquid).
 Lightly muddle the blueberries and thyme leaves.

 - Strain watermelon juice into the pitcher.
 Make sure to press on the pulp to get extra watermelon juice.

 - Squeeze the limes into the pitcher and add the vodka and simple syrup.
 Stir.

 - Put the watermelon blueberry vodka smash into the fridge for about 20-minutes so the flavors have time to mix and the liquid gets cool.

-- Serve into glasses with ice, thyme leaves and blueberries.
+- Serve into glasses over ice, and top with thyme leaves and/or blueberries.